runrig-coop/the-runrig-plan/ecology.md

 [^Scott]: Scott, James C. [_Seeing Like a State: How Certain Schemes to Improve
     the Human Condition Have
     Failed_](https://theanarchistlibrary.org/library/james-c-scott-seeing-like-a-state).
+[^Muldoon]: James Muldoon and others extend Marx's concept to what they call
+    _data commodity fetishism_, which he defines as "the perception of certain digital relationships between people (especially for communication and exchange) as having their value based not on the social relationships themselves but on the data they produce."
+See Muldoon, _Platform Socialism_,
+    p.
+18.
 [^RedHat]: Congden, Lee. ["What is a Software
     Appliance?"](https://www.redhat.com/en/blog/what-is-a-software-appliance)
     _The Red Hat Blog_.
 Jan 25, 2008.